tarnyq/rewriting-engine/doc/haskell.md

 code to convince yourself that the type system is doing what you think it is.

+You can get the path to the GHCi intepreter used in your Stack project with `stack exec -- which ghci`; execute the output of this to run a "bare" `ghci` without the Stack environment.

-In a Stack project it's typically started with `stack ghci` which will build and load all the project's modules.
-Useful options include:
+Run the intepreter in the environment with `stack ghci`, which will build and load all the project's modules.
+Useful options `stack ghci` include:
 - `--no-load`: Do not load modules on startup.
 This is helpful if you want to avoid building/loading everything but instead explicitly load part of your project at the prompt.

 You will have available only the default exports from the modules loaded at startup.
 When examining an individual module, typically you want to use